sumit7195/admin_ui/README.md

 ADMIN UI:-
-It is admin up app in which we can manage the users. and following operations can be done like:-
+It is admin UI app in which we can manage the users. and following operations can be done like:-
 1.  can delete the users